SarahFrench/ExamPrep/chapter-1/obj-1-1-create-document-structure/README.md

 `<hgroup>` groups related headers together at the top of an article/section.
 DEPRECIATED/not supported in all browsers

-`<mark>` highlights text, defaluts to yellow. background-color CSS can be used to change the colour
+`<mark>` highlights text, defaults to yellow. background-color CSS can be used to change the colour

 `<nav>` marks a section as a place where links help users navigate to other pages or within the page.
 This will massively help screen readers pick out links that are more important to users.